AC-Productions-Official/Platformer/README.md

 All you have to do it download the exe and the textures folder to run it!
 (Don't forget the DLC.txt to play an extra 10 Levels)

-How to Play - (Go to releases, download zip from latest release, extract and run MinecraftPlatformer.exe)
+How to Play - (Go to releases, download zip from latest release, extract and run MinecraftPlatformerRS.exe)

-Sorry for the ass beat during gameplay - ChrisCringle578

-Play v1.0 for silent gameplay ;)
+The RS is just a mistake and im too lazy to rename it